Understanding the dynamics of earthquakes and faulting, and the associated geohazards, requires a systems-level approach.

 Each year, SCEC solicits proposals for research, workshops, and trainings through a competitive process, typically attracting hundreds of investigators to contribute to the Center’s programs.
 The 2024 Science Plan emphasized new opportunities enabled by a geographic scope that now includes the entire transform plate boundary system of California.
 It also provides a roadmap on how to distribute research efforts in southern, central, and northern California to achieve the Center’s science goals.

-Co-Director Greg Beroza (Stanford) presents research highlights from SCEC5 (2017-2023), which sets the stage for the Statewide California Earthquake Center.
+Co-Director and SSC Chair Greg Beroza (Stanford) presents research highlights from the first year of the Statewide California Earthquake Center at the 2024 SCEC Annual Meeting.

 Statewide California Community Earth Models Workshop